minetest-mods/areas/README.md

 	/find_areas [Cc]astle To find castles.

  * /remove\_area &lt;ID&gt;
-	Removes a area that you own.
+	Removes an area that you own.
 Any sub-areas of that area are made sub-areas of the removed area's parent, if it exists.
 Otherwise they will have no parent.

  * /recursive\_remove\_areas &lt;ID&gt;
-	Removes a area and all sub-areas of it.
+	Removes an area and all sub-areas of it.

  * /change\_owner &lt;ID&gt; &lt;NewOwner&gt;
-	Change the owner of a area.
+	Change the owner of an area.

  * /select\_area &lt;ID&gt;
 	Sets the area positions to those of an existing area.